-Is Barbados safe to visit?
+Is Barbados safe to visit in 2024?

 Barbados stands out as a safe Caribbean destination with low crime and a position that largely avoids severe hurricanes.
 Despite occasional minor crimes and rare violent incidents, it maintains a high safety rating, with minimal travel advisories issued.
 Its eastern location in the Lesser Antilles minimizes its exposure to the worst hurricane impacts, making it a secure choice even in hurricane season.